Emergency Dentist in San Marcos CA

 Dental emergency?
 Call Sun Smile Dental right away!
-We will see you within 2 hrs of the call….
+Our dentist will see you within 2 hrs. of the call….

-The staff in our San Marcos office is here to help you when you need urgent dental care.
+The staff in our San Marcos, CA office is here to help you when you need urgent dental care.
 When possible, we schedule you for a same-day visit.

 Dental emergencies are typically quite rare, but they can happen to anyone.
 If you experience a broken tooth, lost restoration, or extreme toothache, you need to know what to do.
 Rather than treat pain at home, it is necessary to see your dentist, who can resolve pain by addressing the underlying issue.

 Many people think that a dental emergency will involve some type of trauma or injury.
 While a tooth or restoration can be damaged by biting down on something hard, or while playing a favorite sport, urgent dental situations most often occur over time.
 With that in mind, we find it important to discuss prevention with our patients.

 Tooth pain is the most common complaint made by patients calling for emergency care.
 By the time a severe toothache develops, it is likely that the innermost part of the tooth has become infected.
 Often, this begins with a small cavity.
 When the outer layer of enamel is compromised by bacteria, pain is usually sensitivity to hot, cold, or sugary substances.
 This is when dental care should be sought.
 When we treat tooth decay at this early stage, we may be able to restore the tooth with a simple filling or crown.
 When a cavity is not treated, pain will progressively become worse.
 In many cases, pain subsides and then recurs worse than before.
 At some point, the nerve becomes so irritated that pain intensifies, making it difficult to concentrate or enjoy life.